-In the case of a worker eligible for the QPIP, the benefits payable by the employer are equal to the difference between his basic weekly salary and the amount of benefits received from the QPIP (22.21B).
-A worker who is not eligible for the QPIP receives benefits equal to his basic weekly salary (22.21C).
+In the case of a worker eligible for the QPIP or the Employment insurance plan and who has completed 20 weeks of service, the benefits payable by the employer are equal to the difference between his basic weekly salary and the amount of benefits received or that he will received from the QPIP or by the Employment insurance plan if he makes the demand (22.21B).
+A worker who is not eligible for the QPIP receives benefits equal to his basic weekly salary (22.21C), if he has completed 20 weeks of service.